Doctoral Programme in Clinical Research - Admission Criteria and Instructions for Applicants

 - Keep your original certificates at hand and prepare to acquire officially certified copies if needed!

-- You are required to have completed a relevant higher university degree or a university of applied sciences, or a relevant study programme abroad which in the awarding country gives eligibility for the corresponding level of higher education (Universities Act 558/2009, 37§);
+- You are required to have completed a relevant higher university degree awarded by a university or a university of applied sciences, or a relevant study programme abroad which in the awarding country gives eligibility for the corresponding level of higher education (Universities Act 558/2009, 37§).

-- You must fulfil the University of Turku language skill requirements;
+- You must fulfil the language requirements of the University of Turku.
+Link to the University of Turku Graduate School’s language requirements webpage.;

 If the applicant has a right to study for a doctoral degree at another university or in another doctoral programme at the University of Turku, the applicant must provide reasons for changing over to the Doctoral Programme in Clinical Research.
 A doctoral researcher may hold only one doctoral degree study right at the University of Turku at a time.